andrewsbusby/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+    Used to match the current URL in the same way a <Route> does.
+Helpful to get data without rendering that data like <Route> does.
 1. How would you explain form validation to someone who has never programmed before?
+    Form validation is a way to let users know that there are certain requirements that need to met in order to complete the form.
+    It will normally have some sort of error message that will pop up.
 1. In 1-2 sentences, define end to end testing.
+    It looks at the whole of an app.
+Making sure that a user can do everything that you want on the app, from filling out a text box to sumbitting the form.

 ## Instructions